grenzsprung/songs-and-sexism/doc/README.md

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains the report and presentation files.

 [This](doc/0919_Sexism_Revisited_v1.Rmd) contains the RMD code for project 1